Essential Fatty Acids

 Our bodies need a variety of different fats to function well and stay healthy.
 The most important of these fats are a-Linolenic acid and Linolenic acid, or Omega-3 fatty acids, which are known as essential fatty acids.
 These fats are not produced by the body and have to be received through the food we eat or nutritional supplements.
-It’s easy to develop a deficiency in essential fatty acids if you’re not being careful to get them through your diet, and that’s where our supplements come in.
-Getting a daily supplement of essential fatty acids can help save you the trouble of having to constantly analyze the food you eat to make sure you’re eating foods with sufficient essential fatty acids.
+It’s easy to develop a deficiency if you’re not being careful to get them through your diet.

 How do they work?

 Essential fatty acids work to build cell membranes all across the body and help keep blood clotting under control.
-The function of cell receptors in the membranes is also affected by Omega-3 fatty acids, and when cell membranes have enough of them then nutrients are allowed to flow better through the flexible cell structure, permitting wastes to pass through more smoothly.
-It also keeps waste from getting back into the cell.
+The function of cell receptors in the membranes is also affected by Omega-3 fatty acids, and when cell membranes have enough of them then nutrients are allowed to flow better through the flexible cell structure, permitting wastes to pass through more smoothly and keeping it from getting back into the cell.

 What conditions are they good for?